The short answer

 When you are audio-first

 If you already love your timer and only want better sound, Brain.fm or Endel may beat an all-in-one workflow tool.
-Read the dedicated Brain.fm vs Nedio comparison for the fork in more detail.
+Read the dedicated Brain.fm vs NEDIO comparison for the fork in more detail.

 Practical takeaway